vidyadharijami/azure-powershell/src/RecoveryServices/RecoveryServices.SiteRecovery.Autorest/examples/Get-AzRecoveryServicesReplicationPolicy.md

 Gets info for a specific replication policy by its name in the specified vault in the specified resource group.

-### Example 3: Get all replication policies in a recovery services vault (Hyper-V to Azure)
+### Example 3: List all replication policies in a recovery services vault (Hyper-V to Azure)
 ```powershell
 Get-AzRecoveryServicesReplicationPolicy -ResourceGroupName "ASRTesting" -ResourceName "HyperV2AzureVault"
 ```